streetTRACKS Gold Shares

 Daily Technical Indicators: [See GLD daily technical indicators chart]

-The daily MACD line is above its signal line since November 3, 2017.
-This is an indication that the short-term trend is up.
-The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current short-term uptrend is getting weak.
+The daily MACD line is below its signal line since January 29, 2018.
+This is an indication that the short-term trend is down.
+The distance between MACD and the signal line is relatively high and getting bigger.
+It indicates that the current short-term downtrend is strong.